pdevito3/craftsman/README.md

 ## Using Database Migrations

-Currently, migrations are not very workable as the `migrations add` command is not able to differentiate between the right `appsettings` file.
+Currently, migrations are a pain to deal with when you have multiple environment files like this as it is not a smooth process to differentiate between the right `appsettings` file.
+If you'd like to use them you will need to set `ASPNETCORE_ENVIRONMENT` before running `dotnet ef` to let the host builder locate the appropriate settings file.
+Here's some examples for [Windows](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10), [Bash](https://askubuntu.com/questions/58814/how-do-i-add-environment-variables), and [PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7).
+If you'd like to track this feature request in EF, the Github issue is [here](https://github.com/dotnet/efcore/issues/8695).

-If you'd still like to play around with database migrations, you can remove the `appsettings.Development.json` file and follow the steps below and it (should) start to cooperate.
+When using this, make sure your `UseInMemoryDatabase` setting is set to `false`.
+This should be the case by default on all environments that are not `Development`.

 First, make sure you have `dotnet ef` installed.
 To install it globally run: